SIM800L tracking your IoT device with Arduino

 Sketch (commands AT 101)

-Before we go any deeper on the libraries available out there, the proposal here is to upload a simple sketch to interact with the serial port.
-The reason behind it is that the SIM800L handles AT (instructions to command a modem) commands into the SIM card, and in order to understand what is going on we need to understand the AT commands first.
+Before we go any deeper into the libraries available out there, the proposal here is to upload a simple sketch to interact with the serial port.
+The reason behind it is that the SIM800L handles AT (instructions to command a modem) commands into the SIM card, and to understand what is going on we need to understand the AT commands first.
 The following sketch reads and writes to the serial port.

 #include <SoftwareSerial.h>